honneybuu/honneybuu/README.md

 📫 How to reach get news about us: Follow the [BLOCKCHAIN channel on WhatsApp](https://whatsapp.com/channel/0029VaDdHPu8kyyU7iiSlA3L) to contact us and receive further information.

-📰 How to reach get news about us: Follow the [BLOCKCHAIN channel on WhatsApp](https://instagram.com/honneybuu.modz?igshid=OGQ5ZDc2ODk2ZA==) to contact us and receive further information.
+📰 How to reach get news about us: Follow the [honneybuu.modz channel on Instagram](https://instagram.com/honneybuu.modz?igshid=OGQ5ZDc2ODk2ZA==) to contact us and receive further information.

 <!---
 honneybuu/YOUR-SFSLB-NETWORK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.